migan703/SeleniumBehavePython/README.md

-Examples of automation using selenium webdriver, pytho, behave and POM
+Examples of automation using selenium webdriver, python, behave and POM

 # Website
 Simple examples were taken from a repository that is part of all tutorials on (http://www.seleniumframework.com)